API Programming with Python

 In software development, the DRY (Don’t Repeat Yourself) principle states that duplication in logic should be eliminated by abstraction.
 This means that information should be stored in a single, unambiguous place.
 If you find yourself writing the same code multiple times, it’s a sign that you should refactor it into a reusable function or module.

-• We’ve moved the headers definition outside the function to make it a global variable.
+definition outside the function to make it a global variable. - The

 As you continue to work with APIs, you’ll encounter different scenarios where you need to handle errors, parse responses, and make your code more flexible and reusable.
 These are essential skills for working with APIs effectively.